 5. Reward yourself for good work

 Rewarding yourself when you do a good job is so important and easily missed.
 If you feel like you’ve done a solid amount of work and it is to a good level, then you should do something that brings you joy or give yourself a treat, like a drink or a piece of chocolate.
-This will make you subconsciously want to finish important tasks more frequently.
+This will make you subconsciously want to finish important tasks more frequently and offer the creative freedom you need to keep motivated.

 6. Work around other hard workers